 - 1. The Canadian Official Volleyball Rules will govern the game.
 Exceptions: - 1.1.
 A team may have as many spares as it wishes and all players may enter the match. - 1.2.
 The height of the net will be 2.20 meters for Competitive Boys, 2.15 meters for Competitive Girls, and 2.15 meters for Developmental Boys and Girls.
-Schools should have at least one of the official game ball: MIKASA VQ200W-CAN to be used for all competitive games.
+Schools should have at least one of the official game ball: MIKASA VQ200W-CAN to be used for all competitive games. - 1.3.

-- 1.3.
 In the competitive leagues, players may take one step over the baseline during an underhand serve only. - 1.4.
 In the Developmental leagues, players MUST underhand serve.
 You may serve from the service box in the Developmental league ONLY.
 In the competitive leagues, there will be a 5 serve limit.
 Once a server has reached the 5 serves, then the team will rotate to the next server. - 1.5.
 A match is won by the team that wins 2 out of 3 sets.
-A set is to 25 points, in the event it is 24-24, a team must win by 2 points (no cap). - 1.6.
-Athletes who play in the first set may not play in the second set.
-The third set of the best of three is exempt from personnel limitations.
-See substitution exceptions below: - 1.6.1.
-The six players who start the first set must play the entire set unless there is an injury.
-Players who did not start the first set must start and play the entire second set. - 1.6.2.
-Substitutes are allowed if a team has more than 12 players in the first and second set.
+A set is to 25 points, in the event it is 24-24, a team must win by 2 points (no cap).
+The third set will be to 15 points.
+In season play, the third set will always be played.
+In playoffs, the third set will only be played if needed as a tie breaker.